kyuyjay/CSE6140_Fall2019_Project/code/README.md

 ## Description
 Solve a Travelling Salesman Problem using multiple different algorithms.
 Individual algorithms are implemented in seperate modules that are then called by tsp_main.py.
-All code test on python 3.7.3
+All code tested on python 3.6.0

 ## Usage: